github/octocatalog-diff/doc/configuration-hiera.md

 This is a different, and potentially more complex, alternative to `hiera-path` / `settings[:hiera_path]` described in the prior section.
 Unless you have a very good reason, you should prefer to use the instructions above.

-If you need to use the prefix path strip option, see: [Configuring octocatalog-diff to use Hiera path stripping](/doc/advanced-hiera-path-stripping.md).
+If you need to use the more complex path strip alternative, see: [Configuring octocatalog-diff to use Hiera path stripping](/doc/advanced-hiera-path-stripping.md).